Students should consult with their academic advisor or the co-op office to determine if they qualify for a co-op exception.

 An $80 charge will be added to your Bursar account after the CBE documents are submitted.

-- Prior to completing the required CBE paperwork the student must consult with a designated faculty member from their major about CBE requirements, (via email, face to face or by phone), to determine if their work experience is applicable for CBE.
+- Prior to completing the required CBE application, the student must consult with a designated faculty member from their major about CBE requirements, (via email, face to face or by phone), to determine if their work experience is applicable for CBE.

 - Be able to answer yes to ALL CBE qualifications,

-- AND have CBE work experience documentation.
+- AND have CBE work experience documentation

-2. Documentation of Previous Work Experience
+2. Documentation of Previous Work Experience.

-- Letter(s) must verify your 12 month work experience and a description of the position.
+-Letter(s) must verify your 12 month work experience and a description of the position.

-- Documentation must be on company letterhead from the company(ies) you are using for your CBE experience.
+-Documentation must be on company letterhead from the company(ies) you are using for your CBE experience.

-- Letter(s) must be signed and dated by a human resource manager, supervisor or other appropriate person.
+-Letter(s) must be signed and dated by a human resource manager, supervisor or other appropriate person.

 3. Recommendation/Evaluation of Work Experience